Table of Contents

 Overcoming cocaine addiction is possible with professional treatment and support.
 In 2013, cocaine accounted for almost 6 percent of all admissions to drug abuse treatment programs.

-Rehab therapy – Therapy helps identify triggers, build coping skills, and prevent relapse.
+• Therapy – Therapy helps identify triggers, build coping skills, and prevent relapse.
 One type, called Cognitive Behavioral Therapy (CBT), teaches you how to change negative thoughts and behaviors linked to cocaine use.
 Regular sessions can help you deal with cravings and avoid using cocaine again.

-Support groups – Group therapy and support from others in similar situations can be really helpful, too.
+• Support groups – Group therapy and support from others in similar situations can be really helpful, too.
+Connecting with others in recovery provides accountability.
+Cocaine Anonymous groups exist worldwide.

 Cocaine Addiction Treatment at Aliya Health Group